 One more writing tip: Use active voice whenever possible.
 If you’re not sure what active voice is, check out this great Purdue OWL tutorial on the topic.
 This small change can have a really big impact on the clarity of your writing.

 There’s a reason why so many bloggers fall off the proverbial wagon when it comes to actively maintaining their business blogs, and that’s because many don’t actually measure the effects of their efforts.
 Whenever you start a new endeavor—especially one related to your business—it’s crucial to identify your goals and create a plan for measuring success.
-This way, you’ll not only have a clear objective that you’re working toward, but you’ll also know how much your hard work is paying off.
+This way, you’ll not only have a clear objective, but you’ll also know how much your hard work is paying off.

 This could be something as simple as asking patients where they learned about your practice and making note of any who mention the blog.
 Or, you could download a free web analytics tool to track your online traffic, and then optimize your content based on what you learn.